Poon Hill Trek in January and February: Your Winter Guide to Poon Hill

 Packing for Poon Hill trek in January and February

 For the Poon Hill trek in January and February, the most important thing to carry is warm clothes.
 And of course, there are a few other important things.
-The basic things you need to pack are:
+Here’s a packing list for your winter trek:

 • Insulating jacket: Carry a warm insulating jacket and supplement it with a good fleece.